• Home

 Air Conditioning System

 Originally equipped with the anemic 5.0-liter (305-cu.in.)
-LB9 engine, this Camaro benefited from a prior owner's decision to replace it with the more robust L98 5.7-liter (350-cu.in.)
+LB9 engine, this Camaro had been upgraded by a previous owner to the more powerful L98 5.7-liter (350-cu.in.)
 V8.
-However, the engine conversion was incomplete, leaving the original LB9 electronics in place and hindering the larger engine's performance.
+However, the conversion remained incomplete, as the original LB9 electronic systems were retained, thereby restricting the operational performance of the upgraded engine.

 Air Conditioning System